ankitsm08/class-12-comp-java/Questions/Banner.md

 # Question:

 The names of the teams participating in a competition should be displayed on a banner vertically, to accommodate as many teams as possible in a single banner.
-Design a program to accept the names of `N` teams, where $2 < N < 9$ and display them in vertical order, side by side with a hori ontal tab (i.e. eight spaces).
+Design a program to accept the names of `N` teams, where $2 < N < 9$ and display them in vertical order, side by side with a horizontal tab (i.e. eight spaces).

 ## Test your program for the following data and some random data: